sizhuoli/TreeCountSegHeight/README.md

 1. A proper model downloaded from the link above, matching the color bands of your local data
 2. Your small local annotation dataset, prepared in the same structure as the Denmark/Finland dataset (downloadable with the link above).
 To convert from shapefile/geopackage to raster images, check main0_preprocessing.py
 3. Recommended: the pretraining data (Denmark dataset), downloadable with the link above
-4. a correct environment set up with the yml file
+4. A correct environment set up with the yml file

 --- :bookmark: set configs ---
 config/UNetTrainingFinetune.py